-- (+ Caffeine) Mental Stimulant When L-theanine is ingested in the form of green tea, a substance that also naturally contains caffeine, or in combination with another caffeinated beverage or supplement in order to achieve memory and reaction time improvement, the side effects of the caffeine itself for a person with anxiety must also be taken into consideration.
+- (+ Caffeine) Mental Stimulant When L-theanine is ingested in the form of green tea (a substance that also naturally contains caffeine) or in combination with another caffeinated beverage or supplement, the side effects of the caffeine for a person with anxiety must also be taken into consideration.
 Caffeine stimulates the brain and increases the heart rate, which in turn increase the likelihood of strong reactions to anxiety-producing stimuli.
 L-theanine can temper this effect, but if caffeine is used to supplement L-theanine it should be used in small quantities.
 “Decaffeinated” green tea, for example, contains low levels of caffeine and may be a better choice than regular, fully caffeinated green tea.

 Does L-Theanine Work?

 As is usually the case with nutritional supplements and their effect on anxiety, there is very little evidence that L-Theanine works.
-It is unlikely to have side effects, but there are also almost no studies that confirm that this supplement can have an effect on your overall mood.
-When using these types of supplements, it's a good idea to talk to a doctor first, and make sure that you never depend on it alone.
-Always make sure that you combine any supplement or medicine with lifestyle changes and techniques that do not require any supplementation, both to decrease the need for the supplement and to make sure that even if the supplement doesn't work you're still reducing your anxiety.
+It is unlikely to have side effects, but there are also almost no studies that confirm that this supplement can affect your overall mood.
+When using these types of supplements, it's a good idea to talk to a doctor first and make sure that you never depend on it alone.
+Always make sure that you combine any supplement or medicine with lifestyle changes and techniques that do not require any supplementation, both to decrease the need for the supplement and to make sure that even if the supplement doesn't work, you're still reducing your anxiety.